andrewdang/pizza-butt/README.md

 Copyright (c) 2015  Andrew Dang

-This software is licensed under the MIT license and not affiliated with Pizza Hut.
+This software is licensed under the MIT license and protected under parody law.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal